Wappsto/slxjsonrpc/slxjsonrpc/README.md

  * [x] Push to pip.
  * [ ] Refactor so the same code can have multiple independent slxJsonRpc.
  * [x] Use case Examples.
- * [ ] Check if custom validation exceptions will, make the code simpler?
+ * [ ] Check if custom validation exceptions will make the code simpler?